Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Background and Motivation

 A newly developed framework for portfolio management in Stochastic Portfolio Theory, see \cite{FernholzBook}.
 One question which concerns it is {\it model stability}: In a model of $N$ stocks, do they move together in the long run, or do they split into several subsets, moving away from each other in the long run?
 A related question is analysis of {\it market weights:} A market weight $\mu$ of a stock is its market capitalization (size) divided by the sum of all market capitalizations.
 Rank market weights at each time from top to bottom:

 The plot of $N$ points

 is called the {\it capital distribution curve}.
-For real-world markets, this curve is concave and straight at left upper end, see \cite{FernholzBook, FKSurvey}.
-See also our own plots in \textsc{Figure}~\ref{fig:real-world-curves}.
-Python code and data are available in \texttt{GitHub} repository \texttt{asarantsev/size-capm-vix} The data is from Kenneth French's Data Library.
+For real-world markets, this curve is concave and straight at left upper end.
+See the picture in \cite[Chapter 4]{FernholzBook} for 1929, 1939, \ldots, 1999.
 If the model is stable, the capital distribution curve is also stable in the long run: see \textsc{Theorem}~\ref{thm:weights}.
 Previous research analyzed long-term stability and capital distribution curve for various continuous-time models: \cite{Chatterjee, Pal}.
 These models were designed to capture the observations that, on average, small stocks have higher volatility and growth rates than large stocks.
 In \cite{Chatterjee}, competing Brownian particle models were analyzed, where drift and diffusion coefficients depend on the rank of the stock, and linearity of the capital distribution curve was reproduced.
 In \cite{Pal}, the drift and diffusion depend on the market weight of a stock, but the capital distribution curve is not linear.
 These models do not use CAPM or VIX.

 In the previous article by the second coauthor \cite{CAPM-size}, devoted to the CAPM with size but without VIX (in other words, with constant volatility), we also reproduced model stability for its continuous-time version \cite[Theorem 2]{CAPM-size}.
 Using simulation, we reproduced the linearity of the capital distribution curve.
 But we did not state and prove rigorous results on this.
 A natural question is to reproduce these results for our model here.
 We accomplish both tasks in this article: (a) we simulate the capital distribution curve in Subsection 5.2, which reproduces its linearity; (b) we prove results on convergence to a Poisson point process.
 This fills a gap in \cite{CAPM-size}.